-Expats prefer to lease or to buy condominiums in Thailand.
+Foreigners or expatriates prefer to lease or buy condominiums in Thailand.
 Some buy it for retirement while others buy it to rent out and only use it as a holiday home.
 There are different options with regards to property in Thailand.

 Buying a condo in Thailand is much easier that trying to buy a villa or a house as a foreigner may not own land in Thailand.
 You can own the structure but not the land that it is located on.
 This does present many problems hence people prefer to buy a condo unit. some of the most popular locations tend to be Jomtien in Pattaya and Phuket.
 Bangkok is not that high on the list when it comes to the number of expats living in Thailand who own their own homes.